This book is a gift to anyone on the spiritual path toward wholeness.

 Former Broadway and Hollywood Actor Rev. Dr. Jane Galloway Publishes Groundbreaking Book for Strength Based Recovery

-The Gateways are a system of working the 12 - Steps at a deeper level.
-Each Gateway is a kind of portal into a deeper exploration of the spiritual principle of each of the12 - Steps and represents a lived spiritual practice.
-A perfect blend of motivation, inspiration, information, history, and humor, coupled with applicable inter - spiritual tools and healing wisdom from ancient and contemporary traditions, this book will change the course of many lives.
+The Gateways are a system of working the 12-Steps at a deeper level.
+Each Gateway is a kind of portal into a deeper exploration of the spiritual principle of each of the 12-Steps and represents a lived spiritual practice.
+A perfect blend of motivation, inspiration, information, history, and humor, coupled with applicable inter-spiritual tools and healing wisdom from ancient and contemporary traditions, this book will change the course of many lives.
 Dr. Galloway is a strong advocate and a powerful female voice for a wellness and strength based approach to recovery.
-Dr. Galloway is available to speak on The Gateways , hold book signings, lead workshops on The Gateways Essential Practices, and meet with recovery professionals and groups to discuss the Wisdom of 12 - Step Spirituality .
+Dr. Galloway is available to speak on The Gateways in keynote talks, book signings, to lead workshops on The Gateways Essential Practices, on Strength Based Recovery and to meet with recovery professionals, therapists and groups to discuss the Wisdom of 12-Step Spirituality .

 The Gateways: The Wisdom of 12-Step Spirituality